Thermal baths and small hotels around Lake Chiemsee

 Those who want to combine winter wellness with exercise will find many easy trails around Lake Chiemsee.
 The lakeside path between Prien and Rimsting is particularly pleasant.
 It leads to numerous small viewpoints offering views of the tranquil water.
 The route is easily walkable and suitable even in light frost.

 When there's snow, the hills near Rimsting or between Bernau and Hittenkirchen offer short winter hikes.
-They are not challenging and can therefore be easily combined with a visit to a thermal spa.
+They are not challenging and can easily be combined with a visit to a thermal spa.
 When fog lies over the lake, Lake Chiemsee reveals its most tranquil side.

 In the afternoon, the warm waters of the Chiemgau Therme spa beckon.
 The outdoor pool is particularly inviting at this time of day.
 In the evening, restaurants in and around Bad Endorf serve regional dishes that taste especially good after a visit to the thermal baths.

-The day begins with a leisurely stroll along the Simssee lake or on paths near the shores of the Chiemsee.
-In the afternoon, a second visit to the thermal baths is on the agenda – this time focusing on the saunas and relaxation areas.
+The day begins with a leisurely stroll along the shores of Lake Simssee or on paths near Lake Chiemsee.
+In the afternoon, a second visit to the thermal baths is on the agenda, this time focusing on saunas and relaxation areas.
 Some saunas also offer panoramic views of the winter landscape.

 In the evenings, inns between Rimsting, Prien and Bernau are worth a visit, where fish from Lake Chiemsee or warm pastries are served.